History of the Jews in the Philippines: Japanese invasion

-Before the Attack on Pearl Harbor, more than 1,300 Jews from Europe had immigrated to the Philippines.
+Before the attack on Pearl Harbor, more than 1,300 Jews from Europe had immigrated to the Philippines.
 The Jewish community of Manila reached its maximum population of about 2,500 members by the end of 1941, having increased eightfold since it first received refugees in 1937.
-This once American-dominated Jewish community that had saved the lives of well over 1300 European Jews from probable extermination in the Holocaust, faced an unexpected persecution of its own.
+This once American-dominated Jewish community that had saved the lives of well over 1,300 European Jews from probable extermination in the Holocaust, faced an unexpected persecution of its own.
 An amazing turn of events put the fate of the American Jews into the hands of the German refugee Jews when the Japanese entered Manila in December 1941 and summarily interned all "enemy alien" civilians in University of Santo Tomas Internment Camp (STIC), and later at the Los Baños Internment Camp and the old Bilibid prison in Manila.

-The Japanese did not perceive a difference between German nationals and German Jews so the majority of the Jewish Community at Manila, hundreds of German and Austrian Jews, did not face internment at Santo Tomas University.
+The Japanese did not perceive a difference between German nationals and German Jews so the majority of the Jewish community in Manila, hundreds of German and Austrian Jews, did not face internment at Santo Tomas University.
 However, about 250 other members of the Jewish community, including the more influential American members, were immediately incarcerated, as well as Americans of other faiths and "enemy alien" civilians.
 Having spent five years freeing hundreds of German Jews from Nazi oppression, the Manila American Jewish community now faced its own incarceration.
 Their fate was now in the hands of the German refugee Jews who aided their interned benefactors with food and supplies.
 Several firsthand accounts about the details of camp life have been written over the years, but few of them discuss specifics concerning the experiences of the Jews in camp.
-We can only assume that the general state of affairs at the camp pertained to all.
+It can only be assumed that the general state of affairs at the camp pertained to all.
 The Japanese left the camp members to their own designs to solve their housing, food, and sanitation problems.
 Most prisoners were interned for the full three years until the end of the war in 1945.